Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 What to Wear When Roller Skating

-Criteria #1 – Non-Constricting
+#1 – Breathable Clothes

 wear-for-roller-skating

-The next criterion has to do with breathability.
 In other words, your outfits to go roller skating should not trap sweat on your body.
 It should allow air in and out to keep you dry.

 Since skating is an active sport, you are bound to break a sweat.
 When you wear clothes that are not breathable, sweat accumulates on your skin, making it feel sticky and weighed down.
 Unbreathable attire can also trigger allergic reactions.
 Plus, trapped sweat can stink up your body.